bendtherules/bendtherules.github.com/posts/flipkart-ui-interview-experience.md

 🎙️ Flipkart UI Engineer interview - My experience

 Over the last year, some people have asked me about the UI interview process at Flipkart.
-I might have said I will write back in some time, but never got around to writing.
+I have probably said that I will write back in some time, but never got around to it.
 Sorry for that!

 Here's a detailed version -
 📞  A recruiting agency (Interviewbit) contacted me and setup the onsite.
 There was no screening round, it was directly onsite.
 About 10-12 candidates were invited to apply for the same role, on a weekend.